samagrata/np-backend/CONTRIBUTING.md

 This project is released under the [License Name] License.
 The full license text is available in the `LICENSE.txt` file [1].

 ## Recognition

+Attributions will be added against your contributions in a separate file.